strongpower/texasholdem/README.md

 * Storage fee, every byte cost 1000 microcredits.

-* Namespace fee, the algorithm is: `10^(10 - num_characters)`, this means the longer the name, the more it costs.
+* Namespace fee, the algorithm is: `10^(10 - num_characters)`, this means the shorter the name, the more it costs.
+If the program name has 10 characters, then it only cost minimal fee.
 In our program, we define a very long name.

 * Priority fee, you can just set it as 0 to save the fee.